7 - How to Get Out of Debt Fast

 1. Mindset: From Burden to Catalyst

 Instead of viewing debt as a life sentence, view it as a catalyst for financial discipline.
 Every payment is a step toward freedom.
 Every dollar saved on interest is a dollar you can invest in your future.
+As covered in our Ultimate Financial Checklist (Protocol 22), having a clear checklist keeps you accountable.

 🔄 Mindset Shift: